 As a primary care physician, Dr. Babar cares for patients of all ages from pediatrics to geriatric adults by promoting disease prevention, health maintenance and patient education as well as diagnoses and treats acute and chronic illnesses.
 She has a personal interest in women’s health.

-Saira Babar grew up in a small village in northern Pakistan where the nearest hospital was an hour and a half away.
-She knew what it was like not to have immediate access to medical care.
-So she set her sights on becoming a physician.
-“I wanted to help people,” she says.
+Dr. Saira Babar grew up in a small village in northern Pakistan where the nearest hospital was an hour and a half away.
+She set her sights on becoming a physician, saying “I wanted to help people.”

 However, a woman seeking a college education in that nation went against the grain.
 Fortunately for her, her father went against the grain, too.
 “My father was a very non-typical person.
 He was a very educated person and encouraged me to go to medical school,” she says.
 So, she became the first in her family to receive a medical degree.

 Her first opportunity to help people came during summer holidays from medical school.
 As a volunteer at Afghan refugee camps in Pakistan, she treated illnesses among people who had been displaced from their homes across the border in war-torn Afghanistan.